rwaldron/tc39-notes/es7/2016-07/jul-28.md

 ### Agent Semantics

-Blocking: an agent can block waiting to be woken without rturning to its event loop
+Blocking: an agent can block waiting to be woken without returning to its event loop

 Web awareness: an embeddinging can deny some agents the abiluty to block (eg. browsers man thread)